 Actions Who will lead on this action?
 Timescale for delivery Outputs and milestones Progress update and Addressing Climate Change SPD.)
 Borough of Burnley.
 However, the Council have identified two areas within the Borough which are at risk of exceeding air quality objectives and the Council is closely monitoring results here to determine if an AQMA will be needed.
 The Air Quality Management: Protecting Health and Addressing Climate Change SPD was adopted on 8 December 2020.
 All schemes will have applied the policies in some way, but the larger schemes require specific measures to be looked at.
 One recent example is the Barratt housing development (FUL/2021/0273 Approved 13 Oct 2022) which was accompanied by a specific air quality assessment.
 It required a contribution towards an upgrade to the nearby junction to assist with traffic flow and one to improve bus stops.
 It also exceeded the policy requirement for EV charging points.
-Update Validation Checklist to reflect new information Planning Service March 2022 Validation checklist amended and in operation Completed - Validation checklist updated and implemented.
+Update Validation Checklist to reflect new information Planning Service March 2022 Validation checklist amended and in operation Validation checklist updates in progress.
+Due to be completed by April 2024.